AnatalioNickles/Team-4-Hack-A-Thon/README.md

 ### Prerequisites

 You must be of seedy moral character, quick witted beyond your years, and show high competancy running a criminal enterprise to proceed.
-(Organized Crimes charges in your rap sheet are higly favored candidates.
+(Organized Crimes charges in your rap sheet are considered higly favored candidates)
 * npm
   ```sh
   npm install npm@latest -g